Dedicated Medical Support for Eating Disorder Recovery with Dr. Phillip Orme

 Completing a Mental Health Treatment Plan, or where eligible an Eating Disorder Plan under the Better Access initiative, can open up Medicare-rebated psychology and dietitian sessions

-Monitoring physical health markers like bloods, weight (when clinically appropriate to measure), heart rate and blood pressure
+Monitoring physical health markers like bloods, weight (when clinically appropriate to measure), heart rate and blood pressure and ECG.

 Writing referrals to a psychologist, dietitian, or psychiatrist where specialised care is needed